-Detailed consideration will be given to the treatment of major tumor types: breast, lung, melanoma, upper gastrointestinal (GI), colorectal, ovarian, melanoma, and prostate cancer.
+Detailed consideration will be given to the treatment of major tumor types: breast, lung, upper gastrointestinal (GI), colorectal, melanoma, ovarian and prostate cancer.
 Each session will be presented by clinicians active in these areas and will focus on overall patient presentation and management and cancer diagnosis and staging.
 Following these sessions, our experts will lead delegates in interactive group discussions on the key issues relating to effective management of each tumor type.

 The limitations of cytotoxic drugs currently available are well known.
 With this in mind, the course includes in-depth discussion on new drug development and identification of new pharmacological targets of particular interest and value.
 Clinical trial design issues will also be included.